2018-19 School Year

 Diocesan Policy 5120 states, “the suspension/expulsion of a student from a Catholic school is a very serious matter and should be invoked only in extreme cases.
 Expulsion is permanent and is imposed only for serious offenses.”

 Violations of a serious nature may result in suspension.
 Behaviors which will result in the suspension of a student may include but are not limited to, patterns of:

-- Disrespect for personal and communal property;
+- Disrespect/damage for personal and communal property;

 - Possession of a weapon.

 If regular disciplinary measures have been taken by the teacher, and the parents have been contacted twice, the principal may suspend the child upon another such infringement of conduct.
-The suspension will range in duration from one to three days from the After School Program and restitution to the teacher and other students must be made.
+The suspension will range in duration from one to three days from the After Care Program and restitution to the teacher and other students must be made.